SchulzLab/TEPIC/README.md

 Annotation of genomic regions using Transcription factor (TF) binding sites and epigenetic data.

 ## News
-08.06.2017: Version 2.0 of TEPIC is available.
+09.06.2017: Version 2.0 of TEPIC is available.
 With version 2 of TEPIC, we introduced new features:
 * We extended the set of PSEMs.
-* TF affinities are now computed using a C++ implementation of TRAP.
+* TF affinities are computed using a C++ implementation of TRAP.
-* Affinities can now be normalised for peak length during TF-gene score computation.
+* Affinities can be normalised by peak length during TF-gene score computation.
 * The length of the PSEMs can be considered in the normalisation.
 * We introduced features for peak length and peak counts.
-* Scaling can now be performed in two ways: The original way as proposed in the TEPIC manuscript by directly multiplying peak signal and TF affinities or by generating a separate signal feature.
+* Scaling can be performed in two ways: The original way as proposed in the TEPIC manuscript by directly multiplying peak signal and TF affinities or by generating a separate signal feature.

+Further, the repository now includes the code required to learn linear models from TF gene scores to predict gene expression.
+For further details, please see [MachineLearningPipelines/INVOKE](INVOKE).

 ## Introduction
 *TEPIC* segments the genome into user specified regions and annotates those with TF binding using TRAP (1).